 Hanukkah Celebrations

-- Menora Lighting in Matthews (December 20)
+- Lighting of the Menorah in Highlands (December 14)

-- Menorah Lighting in Waxhaw (December 21)
+- Menorah Lighting in Waxhaw (TBD)

 If you know of more Hannukah celebrations in North Carolina, please let us know here.